sgryphon/dotnet-distributed-tracing-examples/src/2-elasticsearch/ReadMe.md

     ...
 ```

-Repeat this for the back end service, adding the package, but the configuration as above:
+Repeat this for the back end service, adding the package, and the configuration as above:

 ```sh
 dotnet add Demo.Service package Elasticsearch.Extensions.Logging --version 1.6.0-alpha1